Email & SMS marketing so good, it’s boring

 3. Having inactive or dormant subscribers

 Another reason for low recipient engagement could be that you have too many inactive or dormant subscribers in your audience.
-This can happen when you don’t sort or clean your email list regularly, or if you target users who don’t want to interact with your brand.
+This can happen when you don’t sort or clean your email list regularly or if you target users who don’t want to interact with you.

 Although a large list can feel good, it does more harm than good to keep inactive or dormant members.